 4. Salvage Furniture

 Determine what furniture can be salvageable from what cannot be saved.
 Upholstered furniture that has been soaking in water for too long may be hard or even impossible to restore.
-Similarly, with wood furniture, it could become warped and you may struggle to save it.
-Take into consideration the cost of the item in relation to the cost of having it repaired or restored.
-It may be worth it to file an insurance claim and be reimbursed for replacement furniture.
+Similarly, wood furniture could become warped, and you may struggle to save it.
+Consider the cost of the item in relation to the cost of having it repaired or restored.
+It may be worth filing an insurance claim and reimbursed for replacement furniture.

 5. Throw Away What Can’t Be Cleaned

 Not everything can be thoroughly cleaned and dried.
-Items like electronics may be too far gone for repairs and probably just need to be thrown out.
-Before you get rid of these items, make sure they are accounted for in your insurance claim.
+Items like electronics may be too far gone for repairs and must be thrown out.
+Before getting rid of these items, ensure they are accounted for in your insurance claim.
 Your claims adjuster will need documentation of your losses to approve your claim, so be sure to take videos and pictures before you throw it away.